-From 15 July 2021 students who have told UCAS they're interested in conservatoire courses starting in 2022 will see a tile called 'Your application'.
+Students who have told UCAS they're interested in conservatoire courses starting in 2023 will see a tile called 'Your application'.
 All you need to do is click 'Start' and follow on the on screen steps.

-If you can't see the option to start an application, you should update their preferences and make sure you've selected they're interested in 2022 entry and ticked the conservatoire box - see below:
+If you can't see the option to start an application, you should update preferences and make sure you've selected 2023 entry and ticked the conservatoire box - see below: